GoogleChrome/web.dev/src/site/content/en/blog/fast-playback-with-preload/index.md

 ---
 layout: post
-title: Fast playback with video preload
+title: Fast playback with audio and video preload
 authors:
   - beaufortfrancois
 description: |
-  Faster playback start means more people watching your video.
+  Faster playback start means more people watching your video or listening to your audio.
 That's a known fact.
 In this article I'll explore techniques you can use to accelerate your media playback by actively preloading resources depending on your use case.
 date: 2017-08-17
 updated: 2020-11-03